jandresleiva/dependency-checker/README.md

 ### Configuration
 Now there's a base db.json within Secrets folder, which works with the default mysql container.
 If you're using this for your custom mysql container, you'd need to update the connectors there (**NOTE:** Avoid commiting it to github).

 You will also need to replace the const in index.php for the destination folder of your repositories.
+Remember that this value is going to be relative for default, otherwise you can use an absolute full-fledged path.

 TODO: In the future this could be part of the base configuration.